-The ash tree’s real name is the Fraxinus and originates in the British Isles; in fact it is the fourth most common tree in Britain.
-There are many different species of the tree and they grow across the world in places as diverse as North America, North Africa and various parts of Asia.
+The ash tree’s real name is the Fraxinus and originates in the British Isles - it is the fourth most common tree in Britain.
+There are many different species of the tree and they grow across the world in places as diverse as North America, North Africa, and various parts of Asia.

 Ash is a highly grained, pale creamy wood and is renowned for being incredibly strong and flexible.
 It works well in small rooms where the pale surface helps make the room look more spacious and adds an airy quality to any room.
 Whether you choose solid ash floors, engineered ash flooring or laminate ash effect flooring the distinctive markings of the wood will add character and a natural look to any room.